-Her research interests are the literature and art from Late Antiquity and the Early Middle Ages, hagiography, ancient novels, Christian apocryphal literature, travel literature, narratology, ancient and modern literary theory, iconographic analysis, and manuscript studies.
+Her research interests are the literature and art from Late Antiquity and the Early Middle Ages, Latin and Greek literature, hagiography, ancient fiction, travel literature, narratology, ancient and modern literary theory, iconographic analysis, and manuscript studies.

-In October 2019 - September 2022, she will be a FWO junior postdoctoral fellow at Ghent University.
+In 2019 - 2022, she is a FWO junior postdoctoral fellow at Ghent University.
 In her research project, 'Tours on Paper.
 Literary Explorations of the Travel Guide Book (Itinerarium) in Late Antiquity and the Early Middle Ages', she will analyse a corpus of Latin and Greek travel writings of pilgrims to Rome, the Holy Land, and Constantinople.
 She aims to demonstrate that the writings did not just have a practical function as guide books for "real" journeys, but also served a literary-spiritual goal, allowing the audience to go on an imaginative "armchair pilgrimage" through reading.
-Complementing earlier scholarship that has already explored the archival interest of the writings in the "mapping" of topographical knowledge, the research project will highlight the importance of the imagination and sensory experience in the processes of writing, copying, and reading.
-It lays bare the strategies employed to organise and select topographical knowledge on the one hand, and to inspire the audience's re-experience of the described journeys on the other.
-The research project takes a fresh approach to the topic, combining the analysis of the narrative with that of the manuscript.
-These are investigated with the help of concepts from both ancient rhetorical theory (e.g. evidentia, descriptio) and modern frameworks (theory of space, narratology).
+The research project will investigate the strategies employed to organise knowledge and inspire the audience's re-experience of the described journeys.
+The research project will combine the analysis of the narrative with that of the manuscript.
 The research project is funded by the Flemish Research Foundation FWO (Fonds Wetenschappelijk Onderzoek - Vlaanderen).

-In January-March and May 2019, Staat was a guest researcher at the Royal Netherlandish Institute in Rome (KNIR), where she prepared her research project on late antique and early medieval travel guides (itineraria) in Latin and Greek, supported by a KNIR stipend for early career researchers.
+In the spring of 2019, she spent ten weeks as a guest researcher at the Royal Netherlands Institute in Rome (KNIR), where she prepared her research project on late antique and early medieval travel guides (itineraria) in Latin and Greek, supported by a KNIR stipend for early career researchers.